 - No ATM fees (ATM provider may charge a fee)

 - Spending analysis

 If you sign up to STACK with my referral link, you’ll get $5 when you activate your card.
-This offer is $5 more than the standard referral of $20 which a great incentive to get you started.
 Note that you must click this link via your mobile device for it to work.

 People choose the STACK card over a debit or credit card for the following reasons.
 With debit, many of the big banks will charge you a monthly fee for your bank account unless you keep a high minimum balance within that account and you don’t get any rewards.
 Credit cards offer some great rewards, but the best cards have a high annual fee and minimum income requirement.
 STACK charges you no fees at all and it gives you rewards so it’s like a hybrid option.

 Since STACK is a Mastercard, you can use it anywhere Mastercard is accepted which obviously includes most online merchants.

 What’s also interesting about the STACK Mastercard is how it encourages you to save.
 With every purchase, you can round up to the next $1, $2, $5 or $10 and put it towards your savings goals.
 Within the app, you’ll see your weekly spending habits so you’ll know where your money is going.
 STACK basically wants you to own your weekly spending, so you won’t have any issues mastering your monthly or annual budget.

 As for the rewards, the STACK card doesn’t use a cash back system as many other credit cards do.
 Instead, they offer curated rewards which are often more valuable.
 For example, one of the early rewards was a yearly membership to Amazon Prime which has a value of $79.
 I also saw a promotion with Foodora where you would get $15 off your first purchase, that could be a 20%, 30%, or even 50% return depending on what you ordered.